lahham392/aws-bootcamp-cruddur-2023/journal/week1.md

 ## Research best practices of Dockerfiles and attempt to implement it in your Dockerfile

+1. Use Multi-Stage Builds: Multi-stage builds are a great way to optimize Dockerfiles, as they allow you to create multiple images from the same Dockerfile.
+This allows you to separate the build environment from the runtime environment, resulting in smaller images and improved security.

+2. Use .dockerignore File: A .dockerignore file allows you to specify files and directories that should not be included in the image.
+This helps reduce image size and improve build times by excluding unnecessary files from being included in the image.

+3. Keep Containers Secure: It is important to keep your containers secure by using minimal base images, running as non-root users, and using security scanning tools such as Clair or Anchore to scan for vulnerabilities in your images.

+4. Leverage Caching: Caching can be used to improve build times by reusing layers that have already been built instead of rebuilding them each time a change is made.
+This can be done by using the --cache-from flag when building an image or by using a caching service such as Google Container Registry or Amazon ECR Image Scanning Service.

+5. Use Labels: Labels are a great way to add metadata to your images and can be used for versioning, tracking, and other purposes.
+They can also be used for automated deployment processes such as Kubernetes or AWS ECS tasks.

 ## Learn how to install Docker on your localmachine and get the same containers running outside of Gitpod / Codespaces

 ## Launch an EC2 instance that has docker installed, and pull a container to demonstrate you can run your own docker processes.